NaturalIntelligence/nimn-spec/SPEC.md

 *Note* : `{`, `Y` and `N` in above example should be replaced by ASCII characters 198, 181 and 183.
 Above example is for understanding purpose only.

+**Deserialization** is the process of converting Nimn data format into application object.

+All the points covered in serialization should be cosidered.

+## IANA Considerations

-### Values
+### Encoding considerations

-Nimn data must be the serialized form of an object, array or a fixed value character representing missing, null, or empty value.
+8bit if UTF-8; binary if UTF-16 or UTF-32

-## Security Consideration
+### Security Consideration

 Nimn data format in itself is not executable.
 Hence it is safe to use.
 However as there is no restriction on the data other than backslashing characters being used by Nimn data format itself to define the data boundaries, it may contain binary data, regular expressions, scripting code, SQL queries etc. So the user application should convert it first into the application object instead of direct evaluation if they use the same format to represent the executable code.